This 2-Day Death Valley Itinerary Guarantees Hot Tips and Lavish Landscapes

 The visitor’s center in Furnace Creek is usually open daily from 8am-5pm.

 There are restaurants of various price points in both Stovepipe Wells and Furnace Creek.
 All of the motel rooms have refrigerators and I advise you to take your own lunch supplies.
-Driving distances between the sites can be far in Death Valley and you’ll find that you want to have lunch on the road or while hiking.
-You should also bring plenty of drinking water.
-Figure out how much you think you’ll need, then double it.
-One again, this is a forbidding desert landscape and you don’t want to suffer the same fate as those hapless pioneers.
+Driving distances between the sites can be far in Death Valley and you’ll definitely want to have lunch on the road or while hiking.

 Stovepipe Wells and Furnace Creek each have a gas station, general store and gift shop.
+But gas up at the nearest town on your way into the park.

 Cell service in all of Death Valley is dreadful.
 Do not count on any kind of cell service to get you around or coordinate with others in your travel party.
 Pick up a park map at the visitors center or print one in advance from the website.